-- 21.3.1 The Council mainly receives capital grants from central government but on occasions may receive grants from other government agencies such as the Heritage Lottery Fund, Greater London Authority (GLA) and Transport for London (TfL). - 21.3.2 Capital grants can be split into two categories: - 1.
-Non-ring fenced: grants that can be utilised on any project (albeit that there may be an expectation of use for a specific purpose).
-This now encompasses the vast majority of Government funding and the Council will initially allocate these resources to a general pool from which prioritised schemes can be financed
+- 21.3.1 The Council mainly receives capital grants from Government but on occasions may receive grants from other government agencies such as the Heritage Lottery Fund, the Greater London Authority (GLA) and Transport for London (TfL). - 21.3.2 Capital grants can be split into two categories: - 1.
+Non-ring fenced: grants that can be utilised on any project (albeit that there may be an expectation of use for a specific purpose); and - 2.
+Ring-fenced: resources which are ring-fenced to particular areas and therefore have restricted uses

-- 2. Ring-fenced: resources which are ring-fenced to particular areas and therefore have restricted uses. - 21.3.3 Grants can be awarded to the Council either via; - Direct Award i.e. Disabled Facilities Grant; or - Specific invitation through an earmarked grant funding pot; for example schools benefit from a significant amount of capital grants to fund their expansion and improvement projects. - 21.3.4 Where there is a requirement to make an application to an external agency for external funding and, when appropriate, to commit Council resources as match funding to any bid for external resources, a business case and/or External Funding Gateway 1 form will still need to be completed (following the approval process set out above) must be presented to FSG and/or SLT for approval, and depending on the value may also require approval from Cabinet.
+- 21.3.3 Grants can be awarded to the Council either via; - Government allocation i.e. Disabled Facilities Grant; or - Specific invitation through an earmarked grant funding pot. - 21.3.4 Where there is a requirement to make an application to an external body for funding and, when appropriate, to commit Council resources as match funding to any bid for external resources, a business case and/or External Funding Gateway 1 form will need to be completed and considered by FSG and/or SLT for approval, and depending on the value may also require approval from Cabinet.
 The business case must justify the bid for external resources and any Council match funding prior to submission of the bid.

-21.4 Section 106 (S106)
+21.4 Section 106 developer contributions (S106)

 - 21.4.1 In considering an application for planning permission, the Council may seek to secure benefits to an area or restrict uses or activities related to a proposed development through the negotiation of a 'planning obligation' with the developer which must be: - i) Necessary to make the development acceptable in planning terms; - ii) Directly related to the development; and - iii) Fairly and reasonably related in scale and kind to the development. - 21.4.2 The planning obligation is known as the Section 106 1(S106) contribution.
-Unless there are service specific conditions on the use of the S106 contribution, the monies should be used to support existing Council priorities and commitments rather than allocated to new schemes.
+Unless there are service specific conditions on the use of the S106 contribution, the monies should be used to support eloigible existing Council infrastructure priorities and commitments rather than allocated to new schemes.